 What I did at that point of time was in a fit of rage without going into the details of both sides of the story.
 I sided with my sister completely.
 Now I realise that my sister wasn’t at fault proposing for marriage.
 But she was at fault provoking Ram and Lakshman and trying to harm Sita.
 Whatever happened was a blunder.

 Had Lakshman not insulted my sister, I would not have kidnapped Ram’s wife Sita.
 I loved my sister more than my own life.
 I kidnapped Sita only to exact vengeance on Ram and Lakshman.
 Though I held Sita captive for almost a year, I did no harm to her.

 But yes, I should not have kidnapped Sita.
 By doing so, I had broken the rules of Dharma.
 I should have directly encountered Ram.
 The war had to happen.
-As an astrologer, I knew about the war that would lead to my doom.
+As an free astrologer, I knew about the war that would lead to my doom.
 I should not have involved Sita.
 I do repent for my sin now.
 And this is evident in the flames, the ashes – the symbolic burning of my self that I am forced into every year on Vijayadashami.
 It shows the burning of my ego.
 Yes, ego has no place in mankind.
 It only leads to doom.